Proffessor2008/-ccultoNG/README.md

 - Hide public data (no need for steganography)
 - Share your license key publicly
 - Use for illegal activities
-- **NEW**: Rely on single-test results—always review comprehensive analysis
+- **NEW**: Rely on single-test results-always review comprehensive analysis

 ## ❓ Frequently Asked Questions